Credit: USGS/Katrien Werner

 Note: Uploading via the Full Metadata option is recommended for most users.
-Options for uploading site or route metadata separately from count or call metadata may be useful when sites or routes are established but survey data is forthcoming.
+Options for uploading location (site or route) metadata separately from count or call metadata may be useful when sites or routes are established but survey data is forthcoming.

-5. Optional: click the Download Template button (top of Bulk Upload tool menu) to review required and optional data fields, accepted categorical values, and formatting tips.
+5. Optional: Navigate to the Templates menu at the top of the partner portal site or within the Bulk Upload tool menu within your project.
+From either location, click the Download Template button to review required and optional data fields, accepted categorical values, and formatting tips.

 The template's first row displays data field headers recognized by the NABat database.
 The second row outlines required fields and lists formatting requirements and/or accepted categorical values.
 The third row provides brief descriptions of data fields.

 6. Organize survey data according to the Bulk Upload template and save it under the CSV UTF-8 format.